syntasso/kratix-docs/docs/main/06-reference/01-architecture/01-architecture.md

 ---
-description: Learn more about the Architecture document
+description: Learn more about how to deploy Kratix in a prod-like environment
 title: Architecture
 id: intro
 ---